Here's what would happen if the sun disappeared right now

 This way of life would be miserably dark and lonely, and it is difficult to know whether humans would last long under these conditions.

-While most life would be extinguished from our planet without the sun, these geothermal-loving organisms would continue to thrive for billions of years without a single care that the sun no longer existed.
+Therefore, most but not all life would be extinguished from our planet without the sun.
+These geothermal-loving organimss would last for billions of years after the sun vanished and after all other life froze into extintction.

-Oddly enough, this ice ball Earth resembles some of the moons around Jupiter that astrobiologist suspect could harbour extraterrestrial microbes.
+Oddly enough, this iceball Earth resembles some of the moons around Jupiter that astrobiologists suspect could harbour extraterrestrial microbes.

 What lies beyond